wang-angela/decor-gator/Sprint4.md

 ## Backend Shortcomings

 1. The post data is stored properly in an AWS bucket, but is not accessible for edits, so it is simply used as a second database in addition to MongoDB.
+2. Our project was not able to deploy publicly as a website, so only emails that are registered with our AWS account will recieve emails from DecorGator.

+## Frontend Accomplishments

+## Frontend Shortcomings

 ## Updated API Documentation